-- Convert Meshes into Polylines - Convert Polylines into meshes
+- Convert Meshes into Polylines

+- Convert Polylines into meshes

+- Convert mesh to diagonal polylines

 Convert Meshes into Polylines

 Will convert a mesh into a series of 3D polylines.
 Either the Nsurf, Msurf, or the Edge polylines can be drawn.
 This tool will work on multiple meshes, and any duplicate polylines are suppressed.
 Optionally the polylines drawn can be grouped together.